 - Vocal jazz group The Manhattan Transfer is known for their cover of the song "The Boy From New York City" (originally by '60s doo-wop group The Ad-Libs).
 The only lyrical change from the original version swaps out the line "You ought to come and see / His pretty bar / And his brand-new car," for "You ought to come and see / His dueling scar / And his brand-new car."

 - In Psychonauts, Coach Oleander comes complete with dueling scar and pickelhaube despite sounding suspiciously American.

-- The main character Squall in Final Fantasy VIII receives a scar over his face from dueling with his nemesis (who receives a matching but flipped scar, making their scars a literal case of "Dueling Scars").
+- In Final Fantasy VIII, Squall receives a scar over his face from dueling with Seifer, who receives a matching but flipped scar after Squall retaliates, making their scars a literal case of "Dueling Scars".

 - Emma Honeywell from The Last Remnant bears several scars on her face.